-Alongside the above factors, we will apply further filters to promote confidence in the estimates we derive.
+Alongside the above factors, we propose to apply further filters to promote confidence in the estimates we derive.
 If there is not sufficient liquidity, there is a risk that the beta does not accurately capture a stock's true covariance with the market.

-GAWB was broadly supportive of us using an explicit market capitalisation threshold as it considered a threshold would help remove firms whose lack of liquidity may impede robust beta estimation.225 However, Seqwater did not support the exclusion of stocks based on size (for example, using market capitalisation) as a liquidity filter.
+Seqwater did not support the exclusion of stocks based on size (e.g. using market capitalisation) as a liquidity filter.
 It considered that small firms can still contribute useful information to the beta estimation task, provided that the stocks are not illiquid stocks due to their size.
-Instead, Seqwater supported using the Amihud measure - which calculates the ratio of a stock's return on a particular day against its dollar value trading volume on that day - as used by IPART to identify illiquid stocks.
-It also considered that we should specify a minimum number of trading months before a comparator is included within the sample.226
+Instead, Seqwater supported using the Amihud measure-which calculates the ratio of a stock's return on a particular day against its dollar value trading volume on that day-as used by IPART to identify illiquid stocks.
+It also considered that we should specify a minimum number of trading months before a comparator is included within the sample.
+174

 We consider it is appropriate to maintain our use of a market capitalisation filter.
 Generally, we would expect larger firms to be more liquid than smaller firms.
 While there may be instances where smaller firms are sufficiently liquid, we consider that these firms would likely serve as poor comparators for any of the industry samples for which we are trying to estimate beta.
-This is because
+This is because our industry samples typically comprise firms involved in infrastructure services that necessarily require them to have higher market capitalisations.